trivago/gollum/docs/src/gen/producer/file.rst

 Parameters (from components.BatchedWriterConfig)
 ------------------------------------------------

+**Batch/TimeoutSec** (default: 5, unit: sec)

+  This value defines the maximum number of seconds to wait after the last message arrived before a batch is flushed automatically.
+  By default this parameter is set to "5".

+**Batch/MaxCount** (default: 8192)

+  This value defines the maximum number of messages that can be buffered before a flush is mandatory.
+If the buffer is full and a flush is still underway or cannot be triggered out of other reasons, the producer will block.
+  By default this parameter is set to "8192".

 **Batch/FlushCount** (default: 4096)

   This value defines the number of messages to be buffered before they are